Hezbollah says US strikes on Yemen’s Houthis harm maritime security

 “Rather than providing a remedy to the symptoms, they should treat the cause,” he added.

-Nasrallah was referring to a joint operation by US and United Kingdom air forces that launched a series of strikes against Yemen on Friday and Saturday, targeted at Houthi rebels who have been attacking ships linked to Israel during the war on Gaza.
+Nasrallah was referring to a joint operation by US and United Kingdom air forces that launched a series of strikes against Yemen on Friday and Saturday, targeted at Houthi rebels who say they have been attacking ships linked to Israel during the war on Gaza.

 The strikes, which the US said targeted Houthi facilities, have further stoked fears of a regional spillover of the war in Gaza.
 The Houthis have also promised to retaliate.